 1. Select Haze as a read method/procedure for measurement using your software.
 Note: It will only be available for a bench top sphere instrument such as a ColorQuest XE, UltraScan XE, UltraScan PRO, or UltraScan VIS.

-2. Standardize the instrument in TTRAN mode using a 50 mm transmission cell filled with distilled water as a blank when setting the top of scale.
+2. Standardize the instrument in TTRAN mode using a 50 mm transmittance cell filled with distilled water as a blank when setting the top of scale.

 3. As an operational qualification (OQ) step, read back the cell of distilled water as a standard or sample.
 The reading should be very close to: